Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 You can export and import the list of documents and their groups to and from Excel.

 Exporting the data gives you an overview of all your document groups and their members.
 It can also be used as a starting point to prepare an Excel file for import.

-You may want to import a Document Group table, if you already have an Excel file with information about each documents like gender, education levels, location, etc.
+You may want to import a Document Group table, if you already have an Excel file with information about each document like gender, education levels, location, etc.